AngelMunoz/Sutil.Generator/src/website/src/docs/fast/index.md

 ## Versioning
-Sutil.Shoelace is built against the latest version of [Shoelace] in case there are bug fixes on the generator itself or additions for quality of life the nuget version will add a last dot and a number to indicate this was a new version of the generated package.
+Sutil.Fast is built against the latest version of [Fast] in case there are bug fixes on the generator itself or additions for quality of life the nuget version will add a last dot and a number to indicate this was a new version of the generated package.

 Example:
 - `Fast version: v1.21.6`